 Ford produced just 2,552 Torino GT 2-door convertibles for the 1969 model year at a base price of $3,090.
-In addition to the engine option mentioned above, this particular car also has optional power steering and power brakes (with front discs), bucket seats with center console.
+In addition to the engine option mentioned above, this particular car also has optional power steering and power brakes (with front discs).

 This ’69 Torino Convertible is currently for sale on eBay. (follow the link for even more photos)